RuipingWang06/Career_Project_Portfolio_Ruiping/Arista_DPPM_Report.md

 f) Created an external **paginated report** for Arista to support **traceability**.

 # **Lesson Learned**
-I learned the importance of validating **requirements** early and adjusting the reporting approach based on **data volume**—using **daily summary tables** instead of aggregating directly from detailed data.
+I learned the importance of validating **requirements** early and adjusting the reporting approach based on **data volume** using **daily summary tables** instead of aggregating directly from detailed data.
 I also realized that in a large organization, identifying the right people with the necessary **server permissions** is essential.
 Clear **communication** and early **alignment** help prevent rework and ensure a reliable end-to-end solution.